mozilla-releng/fxci-config/README.md

 ## Starting Concepts

-This tool examines the contents of the `ci-configuration` repository, as well as examining and applying changes to the running taskcluster configuration.
+This tool examines the contents of the `fxci-config` repository, as well as examining and applying changes to the running taskcluster configuration.

 The `environment` describes the cluster being affected, such as `firefoxci` or